List of Tokyo Mew Mew New episodes

-The first season from new series aired from July 6 to September 21, 2022, on TV Tokyo.
-A second season was announced at the end of the twelfth episode.
-It is set to premiere in April 2023.
+The first season aired from July 6 to September 21, 2022, on TV Tokyo.
+A second season was announced at the end of the twelfth episode, which aired from April 5 to June 21, 2023.
+The opening theme for the second season is "Megamorphose" (めがもるふぉ～ぜ♡, Megamorufōze) and the ending theme is "Can-do Dreamer".

-Sentai Filmworks has licensed the series outside of Asia and streams it on HIDIVE.
+Sentai Filmworks has licensed the series outside of Asia and streams it on Hidive.